top of page

 Bunnies are very easy to care for once they have have been established in their forever homes.
 They also will urinate and poop in the same spot in their cage/hutch/litter box once they have been trained to.
 When you leave with your new bun, they will be well on their way to litter training but with a little bit of time they will be mostly mistake free.
 Upon leaving with the bun, we will go over all the dos and don'ts of how to care for your bun to make sure the transition for both you and your bun will be easy and FUN!

 We recommend Living World Habitats with proper bedding for odor absorption or wire bottom cages.
 If you do decide to use wire bottom cages always provide your new friend a warm soft place to relax off of the wire away from his or her litter box/corner.
-We provide our buns with water dishes or bottles...they take well to both.
-Always provide your new bun hay in the hutch, its essential to keeping their teeth healthy and for their digestive tracts.
+We provide our buns with both water dishes or bottles...they take well to both.
+We definitely recommend a water bottle because many times they will put their adorable little paws on the bowls and flip them over creating a soggy mess.
+VERY important with water bottles, make sure the water comes out.
+We have had an issue in the past where a bunny got dehydrated due to faulty water bottle so just double check that it works!
+Always provide your new bunn hay in the hutch, it’s essential to keeping their teeth healthy and for their digestive tracts.

 Treats can always be provided to older (5/6 Months and Up) established buns but in moderation.
 Now, we always recommend to not give full treats to bunnies until they are at least 5/6 months old, however, small pea size treats such as parsley or cilantro are terrific ways to establish that bond between you and your new best friend.

 The most important thing to remember with bunnies and adults is that they hide their ailments very well.
-So if you see your new friend not eating or drinking in a day, some concern should be addressed and a VET should be contacted.
-GI Stasis is one of the most common causes of illness and death in rabbits, ( We highly recommend doing research on it and recovery methods, youtube and the web are terrific resources ).
+So if you see your new friend not eating or drinking in a day, some concern should be addressed and an Exotic VET should be contacted.
+GI Stasis is one of the most common causes of illness and death in rabbits.
+It’s is something to take very seriously and be prepared for in the unlikely event it happens. ( We highly recommend doing research on it and recovery methods, youtube and the web are terrific resources ).

-We also highly recommend contacting a local VET to make sure they see Rabbits.
+We also highly recommend contacting a local Exotic VET to make sure they see Rabbits prior to bringing.
 They are considered exotic pets so not all vets see them.
-Having a local VET on your phones contact list is a great resource to have if you ever need one sooner than later.
+Having VET on your phones contact list is a great resource to have if you ever need one sooner than later.
 Remember, just like a cat or a dog, rabbits need VET attention too despite how typically healthy they are.
 Overall, rabbits are in our opinion healthier pets than dogs or cats with the right amount of prevention and attention.

 Happy healthy bunnies will never stop your heart from smiling, so the MOST important prescription is Love & Affection and to enjoy your new BUN!